 It’s All About the Details….

 When it comes to Victorian style houses, it’s all about the details.
 I recommend stopping by and looking up at the intricate designs.
-Many Victorian houses feature beautiful turrets, porches and windows at the front of the house but it’s funny that often the unexposed side of the house is very plain.
+Many Victorian houses feature beautiful turrets, porches and windows at the front of the house.
+However, it’s funny that often the unexposed side of the house is rather plain.

 Painted Ladies aka “Seven Sisters” are arguably the most famous row of Victorian houses in San Francisco.
-Located at 720 Steiner Street next to Alamo Square Park, it offers a great place to see many Victorian style Houses with views of the city.
-The park can get crowded from time to time as it also offers a great place for picnic and attracts people to gather together especially when sun is out.
+Located at 720 Steiner Street next to Alamo Square Park, it offers a great spot to see many Victorian style Houses together with views of the city.
+It’s also a great spot for picnic attracting crowds to gather together especially when sun is out.

-After seeing the famous Painted Ladies, walk up the hill to the other side of the park to Scott St – this side of the park tends to be less busy but still has many victorian style houses to see like the famous William Westerfeld House on the corner of Fulton St and Scott St.
+After seeing the famous Painted Ladies, walk up the hill to the other side of Alamo square park to Scott St. This side of the park tends to be less busy but still has many Victorian style houses to see.
+One to mention is the famous William Westerfeld House on the corner of Fulton and Scott.

 Other Architectural Styles in San Francisco

-San Francisco is known for its architecture.
-Especially the Victorian style architecture and modern architecture but there are plenty of other architectural styles in the city including Gothic, Edwardian, Art Deco, and Italianate, but that will need a whole new article to cover.
+It goes without saying that San Francisco is world-famous for its architecture.
+Especially the Victorian style architecture and modern architecture but also other architectural styles including Gothic, Edwardian, Art Deco, and Italianate.

 Save this article for future reference.
 Pin it by clicking below!